- American-born convert to Islam

 Carson launched his political career in August 2007, when he was elected to the city-county council of Indianapolis and Marion County.
 That December, Carson's grandmother, Julia, a congresswoman who had represented Indiana's 7th District since 1997, died of lung cancer.
 Three months later, Andre Carson won a special election for his grandmother's vacant seat in the U.S. House of Representatives, thereby becoming the second Muslim member of Congress (the other was Keith Ellison).
 Carson has retained that legislative seat ever since.

 In the House of Representatives, Carson is a member of the Congressional Progressive Caucus, the Congressional Black Caucus (CBC), the Climate Change Caucus, the Human Rights Caucus, the Labor and Working Families Caucus, the LGBT Equality Caucus, and the Renewable/Efficient Energy Caucus, among others.
 He also serves as the CBC liaison to the Sustainable Energy and Environment Coalition.
-He established a reputation for radicalism as a fierce opponent of the Iraq War and an avid supporter of a government-run, universal healthcare system.
+He established a reputation as a fierce opponent of the Iraq War and an avid supporter of a government-run, universal healthcare system.
 For an overview of Carson's positions and votes on a number of key political issues, click here.

 On March 20, 2010, Carson and fellow CBC member John Lewis made headlines when they claimed that Tea Party protesters who opposed healthcare reform had hurled racial slurs at them as the congressmen headed toward the Capitol to vote on the PPACA.
 Specifically, Carson said that while “hundreds of people” were chanting “Kill the bill,” he had heard the “n – word” directed at him and Lewis “at least 15 times.”
 The late conservative blogger Andrew Breitbart subsequently offered a $100,000 reward for anyone who could provide audio or video proof to substantiate Carson's accusations.
 No one was ever able to provide such evidence, and the reward went unclaimed.
 Moreover, a film clip posted online by The Washington Times contradicted Carson's charge.